PreciselyData/cloudnative-geocoding/kubernetes/README.md

 * If you have not already downloaded the reference data, for information about Precisely's data portfolio, see the [Precisely Data Guide](https://dataguide.precisely.com/) where you can also sign up for a free account and access sample data available in [Precisely Data Experience](https://data.precisely.com/).

-In the `./ggs/ggs-datasets-cm.yaml` file, specify the full path of each dataset file kept on cloud storage in the `spd.list` parameter.
+In the `./ggs/ggs-datasets-cm.yaml` file, specify the rclone path of each dataset file kept on cloud storage in the `spd.list` parameter.

-**Note:** Dont use URI scheme in complete path of dataset.
+Example using the azure configuration:
 ```
   spd.list : |
-    com-precisely-geocoding/data/2020.12/GCM-WORLD-STREET-WBL-112-202012-INTERACTIVE.spd
+    azure:com-precisely-geocoding/data/2020.12/GCM-WORLD-STREET-WBL-112-202012-INTERACTIVE.spd
-    com-precisely-geocoding/data/2020.12/EGM-WORLD-STREET-WBL-112-202012-GEOCODING.spd
+    azure:com-precisely-geocoding/data/2020.12/EGM-WORLD-STREET-WBL-112-202012-GEOCODING.spd
 ```

 Deploy the datasets manifest script: